Deadly Aguero and "crazy" Guardiola keep Man City's cup treble hopes alive | Goal.com

 "After a week this is our fourth game away in a row and we have another one on Sunday in Old Trafford.

 Matches are coming quickly.
-The league clash with Arsenal, postponed for the League Cup final, has been hastily rearranged for this Wednesday, despite it clashing with the Champions League calendar.
+The league clash with Arsenal, postponed for the League Cup final, has been hastily rearranged for Wednesday March 11, despite it clashing with the Champions League calendar.

-A date for a trip to Chelsea will also have to be found now with their game scheduled for sixth round weekend while the semi-final takes place on the same day as Newcastle were supposed to be visiting the Etihad Stadium.
-That will also be postponed with one of them certain to be in the last-four.
+A date for a trip to Chelsea will also have to be found now, with their game scheduled for quarter-final weekend, while the semi-final takes place on the same day as Newcastle were supposed to be visiting the Etihad Stadium.
+That will also be postponed with one of them certain to be in the last four.

 But Guardiola would rather have too many games than too few.